 CBD for Panic Attacks

-Important to note here is that panic attacks and anxiety are very closely related.
+It is important to note here that panic attacks and anxiety are very closely related.
 As we discussed in the opening sections, panic disorders are generally considered to be types of anxiety disorders.
 Both appear to have relatively similar causes, mainly related to various chemicals or hormones in the brain, such as GABA, serotonin, cortisol, and anandamide.

 The Relationship Between CBD and Panic Attacks